 - Fix the Water Source

 The very first step that you need to take when tackling these issues is to check the water source or any appliance with a water line.
 Even if the issue is minor, this is the best prevention step you can take to ensure the damage won’t worsen.
-However, if you couldn’t discover the source of the leek, it’s the right time for you call ceiling repair Perth experts for professional repair plaster ceiling assistance.
+However, if you couldn’t discover the source of the leak, it’s the right time for you to call Perth ceiling repair experts for professional repair and maintenance plaster ceiling assistance.

 - Dry Out the Damp Ceiling